 6.1 Principals of Green Engineering

 6.3 Sustainability throughout Product life Cycle

-Selected Papers after review process will be published in conference proceeding with Springer / Elsevier (Underprocess).
+Selected Papers after peer review process will be distributed and e-published by SSRN-Elsevier as conference proceedings.